 One of the great things about cooking chicken breasts sous vide is you can add any flavor you like, and the chicken will totally take on that flavor.
 I almost always add fresh thyme sprigs to each side of the chicken breast, and each bite has the essence of the thyme flavor.

-Try adding lemon slices, bbq sauce, pesto, garlic, other herbs, butter, romanesco or just about anything else you can think of.
+Try adding lemon slices, bbq sauce, pesto, chimichurri, other herbs, butter, romanesco or just about anything else you can think of to add variety and tons of great flavor to your chicken breasts.

 How to use sous vide chicken